I’ve been chucked out of a conversation (and I’m having a meltdown)

 Apart from that we had some nice chat, although I did feel somehow obliged to discuss my financial situation with her so that she didn’t become another person who thinks I’m a ‘loser from Eastern Europe’.
 This is a difficult thing to get right, especially when it’s something that I consider private.
 So I’m thinking ‘private’ but I’m like blah blah blah… and anyway I’m probably not doing it the English way anyway.
 In Poland we say ‘my mortgage is already paid off’, in here people say ‘I really can’t afford things, you know?
 My bills, without food and petrol are 2437 pounds every month’.
 I then want to say: ‘think about how to spend less and stop moaning’, but somehow, even though I’m autistic, I know this isn’t the correct response.
 But what is?

 Anyway, even though I mostly enjoyed the conversation with that lady, it still tired me out.
-I think people don’t realise that at all about us: we may like the social experience, but it still tires us out.
+I think people don’t realise that at all about us: we may like the social experience, but it’s still exhausting.

 What I know however is, that if I try to do that, I quickly get chucked out of the conversation.
-I wouldn’t try today as I was new in that place but I thought that possibly for next time I should keep quiet?
-But that makes me upset, I literally felt like I wanted to cover my ears to hear less.
-I think I actually did that, but only for a moment.
+I wouldn’t try today as I was new in that place but I thought that possibly for next time I should also keep quiet?
+I wanted to cover my ears to stop hearing the same thing over and over.

 Anyway, when my taxi came, I said Thank you and Goodbye and those two were still talking and ignoring me.
 I repeated it again but there was no reaction.
 I always thought that it’s very rude to ignore people when they say Hello or Goodbye.
 Not so much on other occasions, although that all depends on the situation, but ignoring Hello and Goodbye is the worst.
 Yet, it happens to me all the bloody time!
 And all this effort I made today to appear confident and sociable went for nothing!
 And what I was supposed to do?
 Pull the lady by the clothes so that she paid attention to me?
 Then it would be my fault, wouldn’t it?
 So I just left.
-I don’t think that they’ve noticed?
+I don’t think that they even noticed.
 Or maybe it doesn’t matter?
-They knew I was going to leave, didn’t they?
+They knew I was going to leave at some point, didn’t they?

 So maybe ignoring people who are about to leave is not rude, as we know that they’re leaving?
 And anyway, it was not a party, but a shift at work so maybe it didn’t matter?
 I really don’t know.

-Anyway, I feel totally cheated out of any hope that I’ll ever manage in a neurotypical world: I was making an effort the entire day and it was still not good enough for the other person to notice me when I was leaving.
+However I now feel totally cheated out of any hope that I’ll ever manage in a neurotypical world: I was making an effort the entire shift today and it was still not good enough for the other person to notice me when I was leaving.

 I think I am having some kind of a meltdown right now.
 Even though I’m not screaming and just curling up on the sofa, it literally feels like someone stabbed me in the stomach.